masc2026/sqlite-core-data-creation/README.md

    `convert.zsh -conf <conf> -username <username> -password <password>`

 *) Steps A.) and B.) are only required on the first run to obtain an empty Core Data SQLite database file

 ## Example

-In the terminal, change to `sqlite-core-data-creation`:
+In the terminal, change dir `sqlite-core-data-creation`:

     user@Mac sqlite-core-data-creation % cd <projects>/sqlite-core-data-creation